Gov. Kemp faces next test from Trump loyalists in Georgia

-ATLANTA (AP) — Georgia’s new voting law overhaul kickstarted Gov. Brian Kemp’s effort to reconnect with hardline conservatives angry that the Republican executive didn’t help overturn former President Donald Trump’s loss last November.
+ATLANTA (AP) — Georgia’s new voting law overhaul kickstarted Republican Gov. Brian Kemp’s effort to reconnect with hard-line conservatives angry because he didn’t help overturn Donald Trump’s loss last November.
 But the new GOP-backed law hasn’t mollified the most intense Trump loyalists.

-The next measure of their ire — and Kemp’s standing as he seeks re-election 2022 — comes Saturday as many local Republican committees across Georgia consider proposals to censure the governor for not reversing President Joe Biden’s victory in Georgia.
-The county conventions come one day after Kemp drew his first 2022 primary challenger after weathering Trump’s ire for months.
+The next measure of their ire — and Kemp’s standing as he seeks re-election 2022 — was coming into focus Saturday, when many local Republican committees across Georgia were meeting to consider proposals for censuring the governor for not reversing Democrat Joe Biden’s presidential victory in Georgia.
+The county conventions were taking place one day after Kemp drew his first 2022 primary challenger after weathering Trump’s ire for months.

 “It doesn’t matter what Kemp does,” said conservative activist Debbie Dooley, who is helping lead the censure effort.
 “The grassroots is angry.”